howard-stearns/ki1r0y.fs-store/README.md

 ```javascript
 ensure(documentName, callback)
 ```
-Ensures that a document exists at documentName.
-Does not modify any existing document there.
+Ensures that a document exists at _documentName_, without modifying any existing document there.
 However, it is not specified whether the modification time (as reported by ```getWithModificationTime```) of an existing document is updated.

 ## Collection Operations